Discovering Mythology (Challenge Kit)

 • HADES (HAY'-DEEZ)

-• God of the underworld, dead, and riches under the earth
+• God of the underworld, the dead, and riches under the earth

 • Rooster, three crows in a row meant someone was going to die